GPRS: Usability

 The maximum speed of a GPRS connection offered in 2003 was similar to a modem connection in an analog wire telephone network, about 32–40 kbit/s, depending on the phone used.
-Latency is very high; round-trip time (RTT) is typically about 600–700 ms and often reaches 1s.
+Latency is very high; round-trip time (RTT) is typically about 600–700 ms and often reaches 1 s.
 GPRS is typically prioritized lower than speech, and thus the quality of connection varies greatly.

 Devices with latency/RTT improvements (via, for example, the extended UL TBF mode feature) are generally available.
 Also, network upgrades of features are available with certain operators.
 With these enhancements the active round-trip time can be reduced, resulting in significant increase in application-level throughput speeds.

-History of GPRS
+History

-GPRS opened in 2000 as a packet-switched data service embedded in the channel-switched cellular radio network GSM.
+GSM was designed for voice, not data.
+It did not provide direct access to the Internet and it had a limited capacity of 9600 bits per second.
+The limitations of CSD also included higher costs.
+The first commercial GPRS service was launched in 2000 on the BT Cellnet network in the United Kingdom as a packet-switched data service embedded in the channel-switched GSM network.
 GPRS extends the reach of the fixed Internet by connecting mobile terminals worldwide.

+GPRS was established by the European Telecommunications Standards Institute (ETSI) in response to the earlier CDPD and i-mode packet-switched cellular technologies and is integrated into GSM Release 97 and newer releases.
+It is now maintained by 3GPP.

 The CELLPAC protocol developed 1991–1993 was the trigger point for starting in 1993 the specification of standard GPRS by ETSI SMG.
 Especially, the CELLPAC Voice & Data functions introduced in a 1993 ETSI Workshop contribution anticipate what was later known to be the roots of GPRS.
 This workshop contribution is referenced in 22 GPRS-related US patents.
 Successor systems to GSM/GPRS like W-CDMA (UMTS) and LTE rely on key GPRS functions for mobile Internet access as introduced by CELLPAC.

 According to a study on history of GPRS development, Bernhard Walke and his student Peter Decker are the inventors of GPRS — the first system providing worldwide mobile Internet access.